LCK_M_S Wait

 SQL Server uses different types of locks to manage concurrency and ensure data integrity during transactions.
 A shared lock (S) is acquired when a session needs to read data, allowing other sessions to also read but preventing writes.
 Conflicts arise when another session holds a more restrictive lock, like an exclusive lock, which prevents both reading and writing by other processes.

-Causes of LCK_M_S Waits
+Causes of LCK_M_S Wait

 The LCK_M_S wait type occurs when: